Lordinarius/unbiasedtime/README.md

 UnbiasedTime.Instance.time;
 ```

-It will return a unit value in millisecond format.
+It will return a ulong value in millisecond format.
 If you want it in more readable format you can have DateTime with calling.
 ```cs
 UnbiasedTime.Instance.dateTime;
 ```